 Description

-EXTERIOR: a single-storey building with a pitched roof, constructed in box framing with diagonal and vertical weatherboard nogging.
-Entrance is via a central porch on the south gable end, above which is a metal-framed tripartite casement window with multiple lights.
-The east and west elevations of the building have similar windows along their length, with textured glass admitting light yet inhibiting views.
-There is a door on the west side.
-Rafter feet project from the eaves, and there are two small pitched dormers with trefoil lights on either side of the roof.
-At the apex of the southern end is a cupola with a domed roof.
+The exterior is a single-storey design with a pitched roof, constructed using box framing and diagonal and vertical weatherboard nogging.
+The entrance is located at a central porch on the south gable end, above which is a metal-framed tripartite casement window with multiple lights.
+Both the east and west elevations have similar windows that allow light in while obscuring views, and there is a door on the west side.
+The rafter feet project from the eaves, and there are two small pitched dormers with trefoil lights on either side of the roof.
+At the apex of the southern end, there is a cupola topped with a domed roof.

-INTERIOR: a single space internally, open to the roof.
-It is clad in vertical matchboarding, with diagonal boarding to the roof.
-Collar trusses of Oregon pine have elliptical arched braces and moulded hammer-beams.
-At the north end of the hall is a low dais with a balustrade of moulded timber spindles and newels.
+Inside, the hall is a single open space that extends up to the roof.
+The interior is clad in vertical matchboarding, with diagonal boarding on the roof.
+Collar trusses made of Oregon pine feature elliptical arched braces and moulded hammer-beams.
+At the north end of the hall, there is a low dais with a balustrade made of moulded timber spindles and newels.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.